-What can you do when you've quit your job, started a new position, and then discover that the new job isn't what you expected?
-What are your options when you're regretting leaving your old job, and you really wish you hadn't left?
-Is there a way you can get rehired after quitting your job?
-What's the best way to ask for your job back?
+You have just started a new job.
+Yet, you have a sinking feeling that perhaps you made a mistake.
+What can you do when you've quit your job and started a new position, only to discover that the new job isn't what you expected?
+What are your options when you are already regretting leaving your old job, and you really wish you hadn't?
+Is there a way you can get rehired after quitting your old job?

-Even if you diligently check out the company, your future manager, and your co-workers, as best you can, the job might not be what you thought it was and working for the company might not be what you expected.
+Even if you diligently check out the company, your future manager, and your co-workers as best you can, the job might not be how you'd imagined it and working for the company might not be what you expected.

 Should You Ask for Your Job Back?